 The need to keep the troops content was not lost on the Continental Congress, which stipulated that a soldier’s daily ration must include a quart of spruce beer or cider each day.

 The origin of the India Pale Ale serves as another example.
 Though many will argue the specifics, most accounts concur that in the mid-1800s British brewers started to ship generously hopped beer to soldiers and others in India, a Commonwealth territory.
 The hops served as a natural preservative, allowing the pale ale to make the six-month journey by boat without going bad.

 As legend has it, British troops and ex-patriates quickly gained a taste for this bitter beer and demanded the style when they returned home.

 Beer in the Big One – olive drab cans and flying pubs

 Fast forward to World War II.
 As Allied forces began to sweep through Europe after D-Day, U.S. and British troops were disappointed by the lack of beer available.
 Though they found some cider along the recently liberated French countryside, most were not impressed with the watery mixture.

 Military and government leaders stepped up.
-The U.S. Department of Agriculture mandated that American breweries set aside 15 percent of annual production for the troops.
-That included all of the big national players at the time, such as Anheuser-Busch and Miller.
+The U.S. Department of Agriculture mandated that large American breweries set aside 15 percent of annual production for the troops.
+We’re talking about all of the big national players at the time, including Anheuser-Busch and Miller.
 They shipped the beer in olive drab colored cans so soldiers would not have to worry about snipers spotting the reflection off the containers.

 While the U.S. beer shipments came by sea, the British military took to the air to quench the thirst of its troops.
 Royal Air Force pilots used the drop tanks that typically held spare fuel for their small fighter jets to transport beer.
 Through this novel approach, which the RAF dubbed “flying pubs”, pilots could deliver about 90 gallons of suds on each available flight.